top of page

 Seira bipunctata

-Unproven as a cleanup species, high potential.
-This species is fast breeding and prefers arid environments.
+Proven as a cleanup species.
+This species is fast breeding, very active, and prefers arid environments.
 They still require access to a small moist area for egg laying and moisture regulation; this can be as simple as a cup of wet sphagnum moss.

 Seira dowlingi